logtail/logtail-python/README.md

 ## Explore how example project works

-Learn how to setup Python logging by exploring the working of the example project in detail.
+Learn how to setup Python logging by exploring the workings of the [example project](https://github.com/logtail/logtail-python/tree/master/example-project) in detail.

 ---